The hotelier’s ultimate guide to occupancy forecasting

 Stay pattern

+Guests stay on different days of the week and for varying lengths of stay (LOS).
 Knowing their average LOS and on which days they tend to stay can bring crucial insights that lead to more accurate occupancy forecasts.

-Remember when we discussed the demand component and our lighter event calendar this year?
-Looking at pace by day of week, you can see our weekdays are driving all of our positive pace and as might be expected, weekends are slipping behind.
+Remember the demand component and the lighter event calendar this year?
+Looking at pace by day of week, weekdays are driving all of the positive pace and, as might be expected, weekends are slipping behind.
+This aligns with the original assessment that there were potential weekend headwinds for occupancy.

 :format(webp))